 Prescription drugs are only allowed in ad copy in certain countries, including the USA and Canada.
 However, there are restrictions on which drugs can be mentioned.

-General information on cosmetic surgery or reconstructive surgery ads are permitted in AdWords.
+General information on a cosmetic surgery or reconstructive surgery ads is permitted in AdWords.
 However, anything regarding breast augmentation, outside of reconstruction, is restricted.